Games & Quizzes

 /rīt/

 Expressed using writing.
 To invent or create a computer program.
-To create a song or piece of music.
+To compose letters and words on paper of a screen.

 /əˈnəT͟Hər/